anepom3/ad-cv/README.md

-# eczema-cv
+# ad-cv
-Using computer vision to identify, track, and monitor eczema
+Using computer vision to identify, track, and monitor atopic dermatitis (AD)